JSDevCode/report-json-server/README.md

 ## Usage

-You can use tools like Postman to test API calls.
+You can use different tools to test API calls.
+Postman is used in the screenshot as an example, but any HTTP client works.

 - GET: /users
 - POST: /users